PengInGitHub/PostgreSQL-Tutorial-W3Resource/README.md

 # PostgreSQL-Tutorial-W3Resource
-This is my soultion for PostgreSQL Tutorial on W3Resource.com </br>
+This is my solution for PostgreSQL Tutorial on W3Resource.com </br>